Milton Latham: Post governorship

-Latham later moved to New York City in 1879 to become president of the New York Mining Stock Exchange.
+Latham moved to New York City in 1879 to become president of the New York Mining Stock Exchange.
 The former governor died in New York three years later in 1882 at 54.
-Latham was originally buried at Laurel Hill Cemetery in San Francisco (now the site of the Lone Mountain campus of the University of San Francisco), and later re-interred at Cypress Lawn Memorial Park in 1940.
+He was originally buried at Laurel Hill Cemetery in San Francisco (now the site of the Lone Mountain campus of the University of San Francisco), and re-interred at Cypress Lawn Memorial Park in nearby Colma in 1940.